OfficeDev/office-store-docs/docs/add-in-submission-guide.md

 ## Step 1: Select the type of app you are submitting

 From the Overview tab in the Microsoft Partner Center, select **Create a new** and select the type of app you're submitting.
-(The example screenshots in this article show an Office add-in, but the steps apply to Teams apps, SharePoint solutions, etc.)
+The example screenshots in this article show an Office Add-in, but the steps apply to Teams apps, SharePoint solutions, etc.

 ![Overview tab selected in the Microsoft Partner Center menu](./images/new/step-select-type-of-add-in.png)